AxonIQ/reference-guide/axon-framework/testing/commands-events.md

 ### Given Phase

 Once you have configured the fixture, you can start the given phase.
-Axon's test fixtures provide several given methods aligning with the modeling option of the aggregate.
+Axon's test fixtures provide several given methods aligning with the modeling options of an aggregate.
 Below is a list of all the operations of the given phase:

 * `givenNoPriorActivity`: